-The America for Bulgaria Foundation seeks to enhance the longstanding legacy of goodwill and friendship between the American and Bulgarian people and through many of its programs, to promote the US - Bulgaria people-to-people contacts and exchange of ideas and resources.
+The America for Bulgaria Foundation seeks to enhance the longstanding legacy of goodwill and friendship between the American and Bulgarian people to promote the US - Bulgaria people-to-people contacts.
+Through its grants and programs, the Foundation represents the generous spirit of the American people and embodies the highest standards of US ethical conduct, transparency, and core values.

-The Foundation represents the generous face of the American people and embodies the highest standards of US ethical conduct, transparency and core values.
-The Foundation concentrates its efforts in six main program areas: (i) Arts and Culture; (ii) Private Sector Development; (iii) Civil Society and Democratic Institutions; (iv) Economically Disadvantaged; (v) Education; and (vi) Cultural Heritage and Tourism.
+Throughout 2018 and 2017, the Foundation concentrated its efforts in the following main program areas: (i) Arts and Culture; (ii) Private Sector Development; (iii) Civil Society and Democratic Institutions; (iv) Economically Disadvantaged; (v) Education; and (vi) Cultural Heritage and Tourism.
 The Foundation works with various organizations in Bulgaria and the U.S. in conducting its activities and executing the objectives of each individual grant.

 Through its registration at the Ministry of Justice of Bulgaria, the Foundation has opened a Branch in Bulgaria (the "Branch") whose purpose is to represent the Foundation in Bulgaria and to engage in activities to promote the Foundation's purposes.
-The financial position as of and results of operations for the years ended December 31, 2017 and 2016 of the Branch are included in the financial statements of the Foundation.
+The financial position as of and results of operations for the years ended December 31, 2018 and 2017 of the Branch are included in the financial statements of the Foundation.
 The Branch prepares financial information for statutory purposes only and does not have separate audited financial statements.

-Notes to the Standalone Financial Statements December 31, 2017 and 2016 (in thousands)
+Notes to the Standalone Financial Statements December 31, 2018 and 2017 (in thousands)

-(2) Basis of Presentation
+(2) Net Assets

 In accordance with accounting principles generally accepted in the United States of America for not-for-profit organizations, the Foundation is required to classify information regarding its financial position and activities into certain classes of net assets.
-Pursuant to the Grant Agreement (defined in Note 11(a)), at December 31, 2017 and 2016, the entire balance of net assets was classified as net assets without donor restrictions.
-Net assets without donor restrictions represent net assets that are restricted neither by donor stipulations, nor by board designations.
+Pursuant to the Grant Agreement (defined in Note 11(a)), at December 31, 2018 and 2017, the entire balance of net assets was classified as net assets without donor restrictions.
+Net assets without donor restrictions represent net assets that are not restricted by donor stipulations.